jacotheron87/SQLAssessment/README.md

 ```

 ## Question 1
+I am very sure there is a much better way to answer `Question 1`
+but tried to stick to not using all the resources
+available

 Please see the file **top_customers.sql** in the root folder.
 I also added a comment or 2.